Python-SIP/sip/doc/pyproject_toml.rst

     that should be excluded from an sdist.

 **sip-include-dirs**
-    The valus is a list of additional directories that should be searched for :file:`.sip` files.
+    The value is a list of additional directories that should be searched for :file:`.sip` files.

 **sip-module**